TNO/knowledge-engine-SPARQL-endpoint/README.md

 # Knowledge Engine SPARQL Endpoint

 The Knowledge Engine SPARQL Endpoint provides an endpoint that allows SPARQL1.1 compliant queries to be fired on a knowledge network formed by the [Knowledge Engine](https://github.com/TNO/knowledge-engine).
+The endpoint provides the POST query operations as defined by the [SPARQL 1.1 Protocol specification](https://www.w3.org/TR/sparql11-protocol/#query-operation).
+In addition, the endpoint also provides query operations that return knowledge gaps in case the query cannot be answered.
+See section 'Endpoint routes specification'.

 IMPORTANT!!!